-- The role of the GAA and the opportunity for pathway investors to make representations direct to the GAA has been and will continue to be communicated to pathway investors via Embark. - Embark will receive and filter all pathway investor communications, to ensure that this channel is not being used for individual complaints and queries rather than more general representations which may be applicable to more than one pathway investor or group of pathway investors.
-Where Embark determine that a communication from a pathway investor is a representation to the GAA, it will be passed on in full and without editing or comment for the GAA to consider.
+- The role of the GAA and the opportunity for pathway investors to make representations direct to the GAA has been and will continue to be communicated to pathway investors via the Embark website. - The Firm will receive and filter all pathway investor communications, to ensure that this channel is not being used for individual complaints and queries rather than more general representations which may be applicable to more than one pathway investor or group of pathway investors.
+Where the Firm determines that a communication from a pathway investor is a representation to the GAA, it will be passed on in full and without editing or comment for the GAA to consider.

-In addition, the GAA has established a dedicated inbox at zgl.gaacontact@zedra.com so that pathway investors can make representation to the GAA direct.

-Embark will include details of this contact e-mail address and contact address to write to at www.embarkmyretirement.co.uk/making-yourdecision/governed-advisory-arrangement-forinvestment-pathways
+In addition, the GAA has established a dedicated inbox at ZGL.gaacontact@zedra.com so that pathway investors can make representation to the GAA directly.
+The Firm has included details of this contact e-mail address on www.embarkmyretirement.co.uk/making-yourdecision/governed-advisory-arrangement-forinvestment-pathways